In 2016, when Instagram first introduced Stories, you could only publish content from the last 24 hours of your camera roll.

 Whether they were taken 3 years ago or 1 hour ago, from this screen you can choose photos and videos to publish in your Instagram Story.

 However, keep in mind that if you select a photo that is older than 24 hours, Instagram will automatically add the date the photo was created to your Story.
 This date stamp shows the day, month and year that the photo was taken.
 This date stamp will not be automatically added to videos.

 Fortunately, you can change the appearance of the date sticker by clicking on it.
 You have three color options: white, black, and red.

 The sticker can also be deleted by dragging it to the trash icon at the bottom of the page.

 Having the 24-hour limit removed from Instagram Stories opens up the doors for individuals and businesses to create higher quality Instagram Stories, more easily add photos and videos from their camera rolls, and schedule their Instagram Stories ahead of time.

-Now that you know how to add camera roll to your Instagram Stories, schedule your Stories ahead of time with a completetly free tool like AiGrow.
+Now that you know how to add camera roll to your Instagram Stories, schedule your Stories ahead of time with a completetly free tool like AiSchedul.

-Not only does AiGrow allow you schedule your Instagram Stories days, weeks, or even months in advance, but it also allows you to post Instagram Stories from your desktop.
+Not only does AiSchedul allow you schedule your Instagram Stories days, weeks, or even months in advance, but it also allows you to post Instagram Stories from your desktop.